California Living Trusts: How to create a Living Trust?

 In addition, the California State Bar warns that many of those promoting estate planning and living trusts, really are in it to sell life insurance, annuities, or some other financial product that pays them a large commission.
 In the process they might help a consumer get into some type of trust but the price one pays might be dear not only in dollars but possibly also in "questionable" legal documents with lifelong unfavorable ramifications.

-To make matters even more complicated though, there are plenty of California attorneys who just dabble in estate planning, along with a myriad of other areas of the law.
-Perhaps, these lawyers are truly skilled practitioners but as the old sayings goes: the jack of all trades, are masters of none.
-And with lawyers in California sometimes this is true as well.
+To make matters even more complicated though, there are plenty of California attorneys who just dabble in estate planning, along with lots of other unrelated practice areas.
+Perhaps, these lawyers are truly skilled practitioners, but as the old sayings goes: the jack of all trades, are masters of none.
+And with California lawyers, I've found that this old saying really holds true.

-Moreover, it's no surprise to the many trust and estates attorneys in California who do focus their practice on this area of the law that there has recently been a veritable explosion of trust litigation here.
+Moreover, it's no surprise to the many trust and estates attorneys in California who do focus their practice on this area of the law that there has recently been a veritable explosion of trust litigation cases.
 And it looks like it's only going to get worse.
-Putting off planning as well as shoddy planning, makes it probable that baby boomers and senior citizens will keep that end of the trusts and estates business flourishing for decades to come in California.
+Putting off planning as well as shoddy planning, makes it probable that baby boomers and seniors will keep the litigation end of trusts and estates businesses flourish for decades to come in California.
 Of course, the person(s) who did no planning or did poor planning will never know about it because they'll be gone.
 Naturally it will be too late at that point to make things "right."
 Instead, their loved ones will pay the price and be the future victims of a well intended but ill-fated plan, or lack of one.

 So after having read all that, you're probably wondering what's the best way a California consumer can go about creating a competent package of estate planning and living trust documents that will protect them and their loved ones.
 Well here are a few suggestions that should help: